9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 Festivals may be completely about food,

-centered on a harvest or tradition, or food may simply be
+centered on the traditional harvest cycle, or food may simply be

-to become hungry.
-Festivals are fantastic for discovering
+to become hungry, and festivals are fantastic for discovering

 nearly everyone makes their own rudimentary wine called musto.